-Table 13 Summary of performance for Consent 10456-1
+Table 12 Summary of performance for Consent 10546-1

-Purpose: To discharge produced water for water flooding purposes into land in the Manutahi Formation by deep well injection at the Manutahi-B wellsite uc. deep well injection at the Manutahi-B wellsite Condition requirement Means of monitoring during period under review Compliance achieved?
+Purpose: To discharge produced water for water flooding purposes into land in the Manutahi Formation by deep well injection at the Manutahi-B wellsite Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Before exercising the consent the consent holder shall submit an "Injection Operation Management Plan."
+Receipt of satisfactory Injection Operation Management Plan.
+Yes 2.
+Injection well, geological and operational data submission requirements.
+This information can be included in the "Injection Operation Management Plan."
+Receipt of satisfactory information.
+Yes 3.
+No injection permitted after 1 June 2029.
+Assessment of injection records and site inspection notices.
+N/A 4.
+The consent holder shall at all times adopt the best practicable option.
+Assessment of consent holder records and site inspection notices.
+Yes 5.
+The injection of fluids shall be confined to the Manutahi Formation, deeper than 1,075 metres true vertical depth.
+Review of "Water Flooding Operation Management Plan," well construction log and injection data.
+Yes 6.
+The injection of fluids shall not fracture any overlying geological seal.
+Review and analysis of injection data.
+Yes ucc deep well injection at the Manutahi-B wellsite Condition requirement Means of monitoring during period under review Compliance achieved?
 7. The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh water (groundwater or surface water).
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 8.
 Limits the type and source of discharge.
 Receipt and assessment of injection data.
 Yes 9.
 Maintain records and undertake analysis to characterise each type of waste arriving on-site for discharge.
 Receipt and assessment of injection data.
 Yes 10.
 Maintain full records of injection data.
 Receipt and assessment of injection data.
 Yes 11.
-If the analysis required by condition 9c is not carried out in a accredited laboratory sampling shall be undertaken in accordance with a certified Quality Assurance Plan.
+If the analysis required by condition 9c is not carried out in an accredited laboratory sampling shall be undertaken in accordance with a certified Quality Assurance Plan.
 Sampling undertaken by the Council, and submitted to an accredited laboratory.
 Yes 12.
 The data required by conditions 9 & 10 above, for each calendar month, is required to be submitted by the 28th day of the following month.
 Receipt of satisfactory data by the date specified.
 Yes 13.
 The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on fresh water resources.
 Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification.
 Yes 14.
 All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: pH conductivity chloride; and total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results.
 Yes